higebobo/django-cognito-sample/README.md

-# AWS Cognito in Django without client secret
+# Using AWS Cognito in Django without client secret

 ## Overview